This Corporate Governance Report has been written with the Quoted Companies Alliance (“QCA”) Corporate Governance Code in mind.

 The Board ensures the risk management and related control systems are effective through internal review and assessment, which is part of its continuous improvement strategy.

-In addition to daily access to sales numbers and the cash position of the Company, the Board receives detailed information and reporting from every geographical and functional part of the business, direct from the responsible individuals each month.
-The information, which is always provided in a timely manner, is high quality and comprehensive, ensuring that the Board is well informed and has the tools to facilitate proper assessment of matters which require its insight and decision making.
+In addition to daily access to sales numbers and the cash position of the Company, the Board receives detailed information and reporting from every geographical and functional part of the business, direct from the responsible individuals.
+The information is high quality and comprehensive, ensuring that the Board is well informed and has the tools to facilitate proper assessment of matters which require its insight and decision making.